You need to learn how to insert and use a degree symbol in a cell. That’s right.

 And if you want to add it with a number you just need to insert a formula like the one we have below.

-The other way is to combine this formula with IF and ISNUMBER so that if there is will be a number in the cell it will combine that number with a degree.
+And press enter.
+The other way is to combine this formula with IF and ISNUMBER so that if there will be a number in the cell it will combine that number with a degree.

 3. Insert Degree Symbol from Symbol Dialogue Box